You've found the ideal role, in a company that's a perfect fit, but how can you stand out from the crowd when interviewing online?

 Your core values might align with Boots’ if you are community-focussed, picking up groceries for your housebound neighbour or volunteering for a charitable cause.
 And you can show this synergy of values in your interview.

-An alignment between your values and those of the company you are interviewing for is the starting point for success, both at interview and after you’ve landed the job.
+An alignment between your values and those of the company you are interviewing for is the starting point for success, both at interview and after you’ve landed the new job.

 Simon Sinek’s TED Talk, Start With Why, is all about how everything you do (whether as a company or an individual) should be based on your core values – the ‘why’.